 After a huge amount of care and consideration, this week I made the monumental decision to see my Head teacher to announce that I would be resigning from my role at the end of this school year.
-I don’t have another job to go to.

-To many, including my more sensible self, this might seem like utter madness.
-As a head of department at 33, I’m earning a lot more than I thought I would at this age, I have a solid position and status in school and as I’m repeatedly reminded by my non-teaching friends and acquaintances – I have 12 weeks holiday a year.
+To many, including my former, more sensible self, this might seem like utter madness.
+As a head of department at 33, I’m earning more than I thought I would at this age, I have a solid position and status in school and as I’m repeatedly reminded by my non-teaching friends and acquaintances – I have 12 weeks holiday a year.
 I also love many parts of my job, mainly my daily interactions with incredible kids and colleagues.

 I suppose that I fit nicely in with society’s picture of what success looks like.

 So why am I leaving?